GENERAL RECOMMENDATIONS FOR PARENTS/GUARDIANS

 4. Severely limit the use of technology with children under the age of six.
 There is no research that shows children who are exposed to technology earlier in life show better educational outcomes than technology-free kids.
 For example, very young children should be told that "mommy's phone is not a toy and is only for big children and adults."

 5. The greatest risks by far for children using technology come through the use of social media, smartphones and lack of supervision.
 Though it may be nearly impossible to monitor all aspects of a child's technology use, all experts in this area agree that making the effort to monitor, set limits and engage your children in conversations about technology issues/concerns will lower their risks using technology.
+(Listen to a podcast conversation with Tom Ashbrook's On Point when he tried to answer the question "When Should Your Kids Get Smartphones?
+Some Say Wait Until 8th Grade" - posted 12/3/2017)

 6. Through Middle School (grade 8), parents should have and use all passwords to their children's online and smartphone accounts.
 This is especially true for social media.
 This is so important that it should be one of those "non-negotiables."
 Inform your child that you will periodically log in as him or her to check on their digital life.
 Suggest that he or she tell their friends as well.